Homegrown peas are one of the most popular allotmenteer crops.

 Read on for gardening tips to help you get the best harvest of this flavoursome legume…

-Peas come in an array of pods and so the ideal conditions for them to be sown tends to vary.
-Depending on the variety of seed, peas can be sown indoors, undercover or outdoors.
+Peas come in an array of pods so the ideal conditions for them to be sown tends to vary.
+Depending on the variety of seeds, peas can be sown indoors, undercover, or outdoors.

 Most peas can be sown directly outdoors from March to June where the temperature is likely to exceed 10°C. On the other hand, Early Peas such as Meteor can be sown either in October/November or January/February indoors or outdoors, under cloches.

 If sowing peas directly outdoors, or when transplanting, take care to place them on a site with a decent amount of sunlight exposure where there is a minimal risk that they would overheat.
-And of course, soil should be rich but make sure it also has good drainage to prevent the peas becoming waterlogged.
+Of course, soil should be rich but make sure it also has good drainage to prevent the peas from becoming waterlogged.

 How to Sow Peas